The Coffin of Andy and Leyley: Development

 The Coffin of Andy and Leyley was developed by independent developer Nemlei.
 Initially released as a demo on Itch.io, it later received an early access release on Steam, which contained two of four planned episodes.

 On November 27, 2023, publisher Kit9 Studio announced that they had acquired the publishing rights for The Coffin of Andy and Leyley, and that they would be managing further development of the title, with Nemlei opting to discontinue their online presence while continuing to provide art and writing for the game.

 From January to October, 2024, Kit9 Studio would publish monthly progress reports regarding the development of episodes 3 and 4 before changing its reporting format due to a "chaotic roadmap ahead".

 In March 2025, Nemlei announced Episode 3A: Decay to be officially complete.
+In April 2026, Nemlei announced that Burial will likely release before Decay.
+In a June 2026 progress report, Kit9 Studio announced that development had been delayed due to legal issues involving individuals in the fandom who had created copyright-infringing fan content and sold bootleg copies of the game.
+They also announced a Coffin of Andy and Leyley-inspired game jam.

 Reception

 Destructoids Andrea Gonzalez gave The Coffin of Andy and Leyley a positive review, describing it as "a well-written exploration of a toxic sibling dynamic" and praising the overall tone of the narrative.
 The Mary Sues Ana Valens praised the game's exploration of taboo subject matter, stating that it "has an important commentary to share about abuse, trauma, and dysfunctional family dynamics", while also comparing the events of chapter 2 to the Folgers "Coming Home" advertisement.